ACM-CCS-2026/CfP/cfp.md

 ACM CCS is committed to promoting diversity and inclusion in our community.
 If you have suggestions, concerns, or complaints related to biases or sexual harassment, we encourage you to reach out to the Program Chairs.
 We are committed to protecting the anonymity of such reports and helping to address your concerns.
 We value your feedback and ideas to help us all build a healthier and more welcoming community.

 We encourage the authors to be mindful of not using language or examples that further the marginalization, stereotyping, or erasure of any group of people, especially historically under-represented groups (URGs) in computing.
 Of course, exclusionary treatment can arise unintentionally.
 Be vigilant and actively guard against such issues in your writing.
 Reviewers will also be empowered to monitor and demand changes if such issues arise in your submissions.
-Please check the link for more information.

 ## Agreements